Dalmia Group: Dalmia Industries

 Dalmia Industries is a part of the Sanjay Dalmia Group.
 It descends from a company that was incorporated in 1937, in Bihar.
 The original company manufactured dairy products, including powdered milk and ghee, under the Sapan brand.
 It also traded in peanut candy, mustard oil and crash helmets.
 In the late 1960s, Dalmiapuram-based manufacturing and refractory plants were taken over on lease by Dalmia Industries.
 The business was carried out under the name Dalmia Ceramic Industries.
 Dalmia Industries also set up a plant at Bharatpur (Rajasthan) for manufacturing powdered milk and ghee.
 The company name was changed from Dalmia Dairy Industries Limited to Dalmia Industries Limited in 1989.

 Other

 Hari Machines was established in 1971 as a manufacturing division of the Dalmia Group.
 Marathwada Refractories Ltd is controlled by Mridu Hari Dalmia's family.

 Jaidayal Dalmia's son Ajay Hari Dalmia established Renaissance Group, which holds stakes in Revathi Equipment Limited, Rajratan Global Wires Ltd., Shogun Organics Ltd., Monarch Catalyst Pvt.
 Ltd. and Semac Consultants Pvt.
 Ltd.

+Renaissance Group is one of the branches of the larger Dalmia business family, founded and run independently from the main Dalmia Bharat conglomerate.n 1999, Ajay Hari Dalmia separated from the Orissa Cement business and started his own venture, calling it Renaissance Group.

+So Renaissance Group is essentially the business line carved out by Ajay Hari Dalmia's family, distinct from: